 Not just for the ladies

 Interviews with inspiring women ranging from cruise ship captains, travelling chefs, and writers.
 The Women Who Travel podcast touches on a wide range of fascinating topics.
-This is a show for anyone interested in the world and its people.
+This is a show for women or anyone interested in the world and its people.
+It’s less focused on advice than travel philosophy, mindset, and attitude.

 Guys, it’s okay to listen.
 In fact, I recommend you do so.